 This is Part 4 of our ongoing series, the Ambrose Papers.
 It is an astonishing story of how the Family Court system in Connecticut could unravel a family and upend the lives of three adopted children without, what anyone in any other court of justice would call, the slightest trace of due process.

 The system permitted in the divorce and custody battle between TV screenwriter Chris Ambrose, the father, and his wife, former special education teacher and longtime stay-at-home mother, Karen Riordan, a completely lopsided decision to exclude the mother from the children’s lives and hand them to the father without regard for the children’s oft stated wishes and without evidence that the mother is unfit to do what she had done their entire lives — almost always without the father – raise the children..

 The children are 14, 14 and 11.
 They were removed from their mother, who raised them every single day of their lives, on April 24, 2020 – some 18 months ago.
 They are still crying to be heard.
 They want to go home, home being wherever their mother is.

-[Above] Mia, Sawyer and Matthew, when they were under the care of their mother.
+When they were under the care of their mother.